 Courtrooms do not just run by the efforts of judges and attorneys.
-The majority of the behind-the-scenes actions in a courtroom are carried out by court clerks, who play a very responsible role in the daily functioning of the court.
+Most of the behind-the-scenes actions in a courtroom are carried out by court clerks, who play a very responsible role in the daily functioning of the court.
 Without their contribution, the court of law shall be rendered incapable of functioning.
 Thus, court clerks are indispensable to the US judicial system, and such an important role is entrusted with huge duties and responsibilities.

 Here you can find the top 20 interview questions and answers for applicants preparing to be a court clerk.